 Opening a Bottle of Wine with the Butterfly Opener

 “The butterfly” or “boy” got its name because of its shape.
-It has two levers which, when drilled in a stopper, are lifted.
+It has two levers that are lifted when drilled in a stopper.
 When the “boy rais his arm,” we just push down and pull the stopper out of the bottle.
 This opener has always been one of the most common and popular, so we know almost everyone.
 Although it is slightly less practical due to its shape and size with it, the stopper is extracted without any special effort.
 Because it also allows us always to pull the stopper up straight, it does not break.

 Opening With the Screwpull